HongxiaoChen/JPMC-part-1/README.md

 This repository contains code samples for the **2025 Machine Learning Center of Excellence Summer Associate** projects.
 Specifically, it replicates the results from the article *"Efficient Bayesian inference with latent Hamiltonian neural networks in No-U-Turn Sampling"* by **Somayajulu L.N.
 Dhulipala, Yifeng Che, and Michael D. Shields**.

-Codes and reports for part 2 are in this [link](https://github.com/HongxiaoChen/JPMC-part-2).
+Codes and reports for part 2 of this task are in [Pseudo-Marginal HNN HMC](https://github.com/HongxiaoChen/JPMC-part-2).

 ---